Your babies REAL tired cues

-On spending thousands of hours feeling and observing many a newborn’s movements in the digestive tract and discovering their Six-Wind-Cues, I found that some of the taught cues of tiredness actually related to what was happening the newborns digestive tract — that they are indeed reacting to wind, gas and movement when the tired cues that follow are exhibited.
+On spending thousands of hours feeling and observing many a newborn’s movements in the digestive tract and discovering their Six-Wind-Cues, I found that some of the taught cues of tiredness actually related to what was happening in the newborns digestive tract — that they are indeed reacting to wind, gas and movement when the 'tired cues' that follow are exhibited.

 STARING OFF INTO SPACE

 This is caused by wind and is what I label the Windy Stare.
 It means your baby needs to burp and if they have this, they generally won’t go to sleep, or not for long, without you releasing that burp.